simplworld/simpl.world.website/_docs/services/simpl-react/overview.md

 }
 ```

-The `cookiecutter-ui-template` cookiecutter template also provides `js/main.js`, which configures the application's store and
+The `cookiecutter-ui-template` cookiecutter template also provides `js/main.js` that configures the application's store and
 defines the root of your single-page application:

 ```jsx